lambda-feedback/user-documentation/docs/teacher/reference/content_management.md

 Set access is granted to all student users enrolled on a module instance, but the Set can be hidden by the teacher.
 Two methods can be used to hide a Set:

 1. Start and end dates (both optional) can be created in the Set Metadata.
-2. The Set can me _manually hidden_, which overrides the above settings.
+2. The Set can be _manually hidden_, which overrides the above settings.

 ## Support material within questions